For any additional inquiries to the Frequently Asked Questions below, please contact UTMCIP staff in the EEU at coopinternship.utm@utoronto.ca.

 All work experiences facilitated through the UTMCIP are paid positions.
 Students can expect to be paid based on sector and industry standards for the duration of their 12- or 16-month Work Term.

 Students may not enroll in full-time academic study during a Work Term.
-It is strongly recommended that students not take more than a maximum of one 0.5 credit course during each 4-month work period.
+Students may not take more than one 0.5 credit course during each 4-month work period.
 In order to enroll in academic courses while on Work Term, students must first consult with their employer and receive approval from their academic unit.
-Students must complete and submit a request form, available on the UTMCIP website, with the appropriate sign-off from their employer and academic unit.
+Students must complete and submit a request form, available on the UTMCIP Quercus Page, with the appropriate sign-off from their employer and academic unit.

 Students are required to notify UTMCIP staff in the EEU of any challenges or issues that they may encounter while completing their work experience.
 UTMCIP staff will work closely with campus partners to ensure that students receive the necessary support to succeed in the workplace.